salman-uq2024/ai-faq-chatbot/README.md

 Copy `.env.example` to `.env.local` and configure:

-- `OPENAI_API_KEY`: Your OpenAI API key for embeddings and generation.
+- `GEMINI_API_KEY`: Google Gemini API key used for embeddings and responses.
+Without it the app falls back to offline TF-IDF answers.
-- Other vars: See `.env.example` for rate limiting, etc.
+- `ADMIN_TOKEN`: Optional bearer token that locks down `/admin` APIs in production.
+- `STORAGE_DIR`: Optional path override for chunk storage (set to `/tmp/data` on serverless hosts like Vercel).
+- `RATE_LIMIT_PER_MINUTE`: Override the default per-origin rate limit.

-For demo mode without keys, the app uses mock responses.
+For demo mode without keys, the app uses hashed TF-IDF style vectors to return stored snippets.

 ### Run Locally